Offline to Online Learning for Real-Time Bandwidth Estimation: Evaluation

 \subsection{Methodology}

-{\bf Baslines.} We baseline against six different bandwidth estimators.
-In simulation, we evaluate against (1) HRCC, a hybrid bandwidth predictor that combines both RL and heuristic-based methods~\cite{hrcc}.
+{\bf Baselines.} We baseline against six different bandwidth estimators.
+(1) UKF, a hand-engineered unscented kalman filter previously deployed in production on Microsoft Teams.
+(2) HRCC, a hybrid bandwidth predictor that combines both RL and heuristic-based methods~\cite{hrcc}.
 HRCC's RL agent outputs a coefficient to tune the bandwidth estimate of its heuristic estimator.
-(2) Gemini~\cite{gemini}, another hybrid bandwidth predictor that incorporates an uncertainty detector that tracks the variation in the observed network environment, falling back to its heuristic-based method from its RL agent upon high network variation.
+(3) Gemini~\cite{gemini}, another hybrid bandwidth predictor that incorporates an uncertainty detector to monitor variations in the observed network environment.
+When high network variation is detected, Gemini switches from its RL agent to a heuristic-based method.
 HRCC and Gemini were the winners of the ACM Multimedia Systems 2021 Bandwidth Estimation Grand Challenge.
-(3) BoB~\cite{bob}, a hybrid bandwidth estimator that dynamically alternates between an RL agent and a heuristic-based model.
+(4) BoB~\cite{bob}, a hybrid bandwidth estimator that dynamically alternates between an RL agent and a heuristic-based model.
 BoB was previously shown to outperform HRCC and Gemini.
-In contrast, for our finetuning experiments, we baseline against (4) an IL model trained purely from offline experience and (5) an RL model trained online from scratch via PPO.
+We provide $2$-$4$ as a reference for hybrid systems.
+In contrast, for our finetuning experiments, we baseline against (5) an IL model trained purely from offline experience and (6) an RL model trained online from scratch via PPO.
+We provide $6$ as a reference for state-of-the-art online RL algorithms~\cite{fang_reinforcement_2019}.
+Methods $2$-$6$ were trained in simulation; hence, to avoid introducing discrepancies between train and test conditions, we evaluate in simulation for fair comparison.

-(6) On live networks, we evaluate \Name{}'s imitation quality in relation to our expert UKF, a custom, hand-engineered statistical model previously deployed in production on Microsoft Teams.

 {\bf Metrics.} For our simulated evaluations, we monitor the following metrics.
-(1) Receiving rate: the receiving rate is reported in Kbps.
-(2) Packet loss rate: the percentage of lost packets observed.
-(3) Delay: the packet delay is reported in ms. While calls are simulated, the simulated packets do not carry any meaningful payload, so we do not compute gold-standard metrics such as the video mean opinion score (MOS)~\cite{video-mos} in this environment.
-Additionally, for our finetuning experiments, we track the QoE reward detailed in~\cite{fang_reinforcement_2019}.
+(1) Receiving rate: the receiving rate is reported in Mbps.
+(2) Packet loss rate: the percentage of lost packets.
+(3) Delay: the packet delay is reported in ms. (4) QoE Reward: A metric derived from congestion signals that correlates with end-user QoE~\cite{fang_reinforcement_2019}.
+Since calls are simulated, the simulated packets do not carry any meaningful payload; hence, we are unable to compute industry-standard QoE metrics such as the video mean opinion score (MOS)~\cite{video-mos} in this environment.
+Instead, we approximate user QoE with the QoE reward detailed in Equation~\ref{eq:reward}.
+While this QoE formulation may correlate with improved user QoE, it is important to note that the relationship between objective network metrics and subjective user QoE is ambiguous~\cite{gottipati2024balancing}.
+Therefore, we largely focus on QoE as a whole and provide individual network metrics as supplemental information.